cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Tested on WooCommerce 6.2 and 6.3.

 = 1.38.0 - 23/01/2022 =
-* Fixed an issue that could cause incorrect price values when using specific third party plugins.
+* Fixed an issue that could cause incorrect price values when using specific third-party plugins.
 * Added the "Product Parent Description" source.
-* Fixed an issue where in some situations the image url's would not load.
+* Fixed an issue where in some situations the image URLs would not load.
 * Added support for the WooCommerce Currency Switcher plugin.
 * Tested on WooCommerce 6.1.